peternjathi/Kirui-Project/README.md

 ## About Me

-Hello, I'm Kevin Kiruri, and my passion lies in cloud computing and AWS.
+Hello, I'm peter njathi, and my passion lies in cloud computing and AWS.
 This portfolio is a testament to my ability to design, construct, and manage AWS solutions for diverse use cases.
 Dive into each project to gain a deeper understanding of my approach to AWS architecture.

 ## Projects Overview